FilipRedlich/Speech_recognition/README.md

 - pyaudio: PyAudio is a Python library that provides bindings for the PortAudio audio I/O library.
 It is used for recording audio from the microphone and playing back audio.
 - pyttsx3: pyttsx3 is a Python library that provides a cross-platform text-to-speech interface.
 It is used for converting recognized text to spoken words.
 - webbrowser: webbrowser is a built-in Python module that provides a high-level interface to open web browsers.
 It is used to perform web searches based on recognized speech.
+- requests: requests is a Python library that provides ability to send HTTP requests.
+It is used for sending data from python to the web server.

 Usage:
 --------------